-If you think that kneeling when the national anthem of the United States plays in any way disrespects soldiers and veterans, think again.
+If you think that kneeling when the national anthem of the United States plays in any way disrespects soldiers and veterans, think again, because you are wrong.

 This is what the Oath of Enlistment that all enlisted men and women take as they join the Armed Forces of the United States: